 Before going into the advantages and disadvantages of a partnership, and especially before starting a partnership, let’s first define what partnerships are and understand how they operate.
-The particular rules about partnerships lead to the partnership advantages and disadvantages.
+The particular rules about partnerships lead to the advantages and disadvantages of a partnership.

 Partnerships Defined and Explained